Ninja Granny

 Fan Form

-The style of Tai chi we practise is chen style, which is the oldest style, and goes back to 1580s.
-The Chen lineage has been passed down through the Chen family for generations and is the root of the Yang style.
+Chen style is the oldest style of Tai chi, going back to the1580s.
+It is the origin of the Yang style, which is widely taught in the UK.
 The current Chen style grandmaster is master Chen Xiaowang, who is the teacher my teachers, Karel and Eva Koskuba.

-Chen Xiaowang's nephew is Chen Ziqiang, who is the international Chen style instructor.
-He is the teachers of my other teachers, Tom Collingridge and Helen Kingdon from Exeter School of Tai chi Chuan.
+Chen Xiaowang's nephew is Chen Ziqiang, who is an international Chen style Tai chi instructor.
+He is the teachers of my teachers, Tom Collingridge and Helen Kingdon from Exeter School of Tai chi Chuan.

 Laojia Form

-The chen style fan form we study was created by my teachers, Eva and Karel Koskuba, It has 22 sequences and so takes a relatively short time to learn.
-The great thing about doing Tai chi with a fan is that it gives you a sense of how you extend your Qi or energy, further than your hand.
+The fan form I teach was created by my teachers, Eva and Karel Koskuba, It has 22 sequences and so takes a relatively short time to learn.
 The sequences are based on the Laojia form and so if you know the Laojia form, learning the fan form is relatively easy.
 This link will take you to a video of me doing the fan form at St Neot Community Garden.

 We practise fan form on Wednesdays at the end of the Upton Cross class (2.15pm)